Skip to content

 Start Capture and Traffic

-After you have added all the intended configuration parameters to the cfg, do the following:
+After you have added all the intended configuration parameters to the cfg

 # push configuration to controller